cgarner042/linux_system_configuration/system_setup/POST_INSTALL_INSTRUCTIONS.md

 Import your custom KWin rules for personalized window management.

+## Set default utilities and aplications

-## Set standard application for opening .md files
+1. .md files
     - Okular
     - mdless
     - marktext
     - zettler
     - glow

+2. screenshot utility
+    - spectacle
+    - flameshot

+3. browser (I like to set a browser that is not my primary browser as default to allow for a second windowwhen opening something)
+    - librewolf <default>
+    - firefox
+    - chrome
+    - vivaldi
+    - opera <primary>

+4. text editor / IDE
+    - kate
+    - codium
 ## Pin AI Apps to Browser

 Pin Perplexity, Meta AI, Claude, and ChatGPT to your browser for easy access.

 ## Git Credential Helper

-Run `git config --global credential.helper store` to enable credential caching.
+- Run `git config --global credential.helper store` to enable credential caching.
+- pull repos to set credentials

 ## Manual Installation for Unsupported Apps